1 Apps

 Data folders of nuts are :

 apps : executable binaries folder.
 Equivalent to linux's '/bin' folder.
-It is defined as
+It's defined as

 "base directory relative to which reusable executable applications and scripts should be written"

 lib : non executable binaries (libraries) folder.
 Equivalent to linux's '/usr/lib' folder.
-It is defined as
+It's defined as

 "base directory relative to which reusable libraries should be written"